 Downstream Casino Resort straddles the "Tri-State" area where Oklahoma, Kansas and Missouri all meet, just off of Interstate Highway 44, a few miles southwest of Joplin, Missouri.
-The ultimate goal of the owners, the Quapaw Tribe, was to create a destination casino resort that would attract a wide range of visitors, spur economic development, and benefit the citizens who call this region home.
+The ultimate goal of the owners, the Quapaw Nation (formerly known as the Quapaw Tribe of Oklahoma), was to create a destination casino resort that would attract a wide range of visitors, spur economic development, and benefit the citizens who call this region home.
 The Quapaw challenged the JCJ Architecture team to bring thier vision to life at a remarkably fast pace, opening for business in less than 1 year.

 Multiple expansions soon followed including the Pavilion, a multi-use entertainment/conference facility with regular live theatre and concert bookings and the Downstream Early Learning Center, which provides child care for 6-12 years olds, open exclusively to employees of the Downstream Casino.

 In 2013, the JCJ Architecture, alongside general contractor, Manhattan Construction completed the second phase of development.
 The project scope included a $40 million, 152 room hotel, world class spa, expanded food and beverage options and event spaces

 The Quapaw were a division of a larger group known as the Dhegiha Sioux many years ago.
 The Dhegiha split into the tribes known today as the Quapaw, Osage, Ponca, Kansa and Omaha when they left the Ohio Valley.
 The Quapaw moved down the Mississippi River into Arkansas, this is the origin of the word Ogaxpa, which can be translated as "downstream people."
 The Quapaw Nation desired to honor their history and culture in a subtle manner throughout the project, providing recognition without dominating the property.